 This Subdivision applies to a fine to which Subdivision 1 does not apply.

-39. No enforcement until after 28 days
+39. Fine may be registered at request of prosecuting authority

-(1) A fine imposed on an offender may be registered by a court officer if the prosecuting authority has given the court officer a written notice requesting the court officer to register the fine and either —
+(1) A fine imposed on an offender may be registered by a court officer if the prosecuting authority has given the court officer a written notice requesting the court officer to register the fine.

-(a) 28 days have elapsed since the fine was imposed; or

-(b) at the time the fine is registered there is —

-(i) another fine imposed on the offender that has been registered and that has not been paid; or

-(ii) an infringement notice in respect of the offender that has been registered under Part 3 and that has not been paid.

 (2) In subsection (1) prosecuting authority means —

 (a) if the fine was imposed under an Act of the State —the person that is to be paid the fine, or that administers the fund that is to be credited with the fine, under section 60(2) or (3) of the Sentencing Act 1995;